Deep Learning for Optimization of Trajectories for Quadrotors: Related Works

-Learning-based methods have emerged as powerful approaches for autonomous flight applications.
+Learning-based methods have emerged as powerful approaches for autonomous navigation applications.
 End-to-end policy learning~\cite{9794627} directly trained the control commands using deep reinforcement learning to generate trajectory with waypoints.
 Many existing works assume a collision-free reference line and perform policy learning based on state observations along this predefined path or in an obstacle-free space.
-These methods involve imitating human drivers or expert planners \cite{ross2013learning, doi:10.1126/scirobotics.abg5810} or utilizing learning-based perception to generate collision-free waypoints \cite{pmlr-v100-bansal20a}.
-However, they often generate simplistic end-to-end commands or waypoints that require additional components such as Model Predictive Control (MPC) or a dynamic trajectory planner \cite{46570, 8593536} to obtain a smoother trajectory.
-In addition, the computational complexity associated with the learning processes and generalization limits the deployment to more unknown scenarios.
+These methods involve imitating human drivers or expert planners \cite{6630809, doi:10.1126/scirobotics.abg5810} or utilizing learning-based perception to generate collision-free waypoints \cite{pmlr-v100-bansal20a}.
+However, they often generate over-simplified end-to-end commands or waypoints that require additional components such as Model Predictive Control (MPC) or a dynamic trajectory planner to obtain a smoother trajectory \cite{46570, 8593536, yang2023iplanner}.
+Differentiable trajectory optimization mapping from waypoints can also be included during the learning process \cite{yang2023iplanner}.
+However, the computational complexity associated with the learning processes and generalization limits the deployment to more unknown scenarios.
 Addressing time allocation in trajectory optimization, Ryou et al. \cite{pmlr-v205-ryou23a} employed a deep neural network with sequence-to-sequence learning to determine optimal time allocation given waypoints.
 Nevertheless, the complex process of multi-phase learning with brute-search time allocations remains a challenge that must be addressed, encouraging us to pursue a lightweight and efficient structure.